Man in Gov. Whitmer kidnap plot says he lied after arrest

 Associated Press

-A second man who pleaded guilty in a plot to kidnap Michigan Gov. Gretchen Whitmer admitted Friday that he lied at times after being arrested in 2020 because he didn’t want to go to jail.
+“I was going to be an operator,” Franks said.
+“I would be one of the people on the front line, so to speak, using my gun.”

-Kaleb Franks was questioned by defense attorneys a day after testifying for prosecutors in the trial of four former allies charged with conspiracy.
+He said he stayed with the group because he was depressed and had hoped he would be killed in a shootout with police.

-They tried to trip him up by highlighting inconsistencies between his testimony and previous statements to the FBI.
+Defense attorneys on Friday tried to trip Franks up by highlighting inconsistencies.

-Franks acknowledged telling investigators that the alleged leader, Adam Fox, was regularly egged on by a man who turned out to be an FBI informant.
-It conflicted with his remarks Thursday that Dan Chappel didn’t try to steer the group of antigovernment extremists.
+“Your testimony from the last couple days has been, ‘These guys were serious.’
+That’s not what you said to the FBI when you were arrested,” Croft lawyer Joshua Blanchard said.
+“You referred to the group as a whole as a bunch of jokers, that they’re LARPing. … When we use that term we’re referring to people who go to the comic con to dress up as Pokemon.”

-“I was untruthful in that interview because I was trying not to go to jail,” Franks told jurors Friday.
+Franks acknowledged telling investigators that Fox, described as the leader, was regularly egged on by a man who turned out to be an FBI informant secretly recording conversations for months.
+It conflicted with his earlier remarks that Dan Chappel didn’t try to steer the group.

-He said he hopes his cooperation with prosecutors leads to a break at sentencing but “there’s no guarantee.”
+“I was untruthful in that interview because I was trying not to go to jail,” Franks told the jury.

-Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta are on trial in federal court in Grand Rapids, Michigan.
-Along with Franks and another man, Ty Garbin, the four were arrested in October 2020, a month before the national election.
+He also acknowledged a heroin problem and that he had illegally used an opiate substitute while in custody in the case.

-“I no longer wanted to live,” he said, moments after settling into the witness chair.
-“A large portion of my family had died.
-I was struggling financially.
-Just wasn’t happy.”
+Defense attorneys are trying to show the jury that there was no credible plot, just a lot of profane, violent and crazy talk about Whitmer and other politicians trampling their rights during the pandemic.

-Garbin pleaded guilty roughly four months after his arrest and was sentenced to six years in prison, a significant break because of his cooperation.
+The jury was sent home about 50 minutes early Friday because a government witness hadn’t arrived yet.
+U.S. District Judge Robert Jonker was unhappy.

-Defense attorneys are trying to show the jury that there was no credible plot, just a lot of profane, violent and crazy talk about Whitmer and other politicians trampling their rights during the COVID-19 pandemic.
-They also claim informants and undercover agents who infiltrated the group entrapped the men.
+“This drives me nuts. … Please, don’t let this happen again,” he told prosecutors.

 Whitmer, a Democrat, rarely talks publicly about the case, though she referred to “surprises” during her term that seem like “something out of fiction” when she filed for reelection on March 17.